7045kHz/dtsx/README.md

 A comprehensive Go library for reading, writing, and analyzing DTSX (SQL Server Integration Services) XML files with advanced expression evaluation and package management capabilities.

+## Important Notice:

+- This project is under active development.
+While many features are implemented and tested, some advanced SSIS functionalities may not be fully supported yet.
+- This project is not affiliated with or endorsed by Microsoft.
+It is an independent implementation for working with SSIS DTSX files in Go.
+- DTSX files can be complex and may contain proprietary elements.
+This library aims to provide robust support for common DTSX features but may not cover all edge cases or custom components.
+- Use this library at your own risk, especially in production environments.
+Always validate and test packages thoroughly.
+- Contributions and feedback are welcome to improve compatibility and functionality.

 ## Features

 - **Parse DTSX files**: Read and unmarshal DTSX XML files into Go structs